vuejs/v2.vuejs.org/src/v2/style-guide/index.md

 </summary>
 {% endraw %}

 These components lay the foundation for consistent styling and behavior in your application.
-They can only contain:
+They may **only** contain:

 - HTML elements,
 - other `Base`-prefixed components, and
 - 3rd-party UI components.

-They'll never contain:

-- global state (e.g. from a Vuex store)
+But they'll **never** contain global state (e.g. from a Vuex store).
--

 Their names often include the name of an element they wrap (e.g. `BaseButton`, `BaseTable`), unless no element exists for their specific purpose (e.g. `BaseIcon`).
 If you build similar components for a more specific context, they will almost always consume these components (e.g. `BaseButton` may be used in `ButtonSubmit`).